ibm-cloud-docs/cloud-infrastructure/monitoring-no-driver-mode.md

 {:external: .external}

 #  Enabling {{site.data.keyword.mon_full_notm}} 'no driver mode'
-{: #enabling-sysdig-light-no-driver}
+{: #enabling-monitoring-light-no-driver}

-When you provision an {{site.data.keyword.mon_full_notm}} instance, you can enable the 'no driver mode' (Light).
+When you provision a monitoring instance, you can enable the 'no driver mode' (Light).
 You can access metrics through the pre-built dashboards that are available in the {{site.data.keyword.cloud_notm}} dashboards section.
 {: shortdesc}

 <!--Sysdig agent 9.9.0 or higher is required for 'no driver mode'.
 {: note}-->

 ## Configuring {{site.data.keyword.mon_full_notm}} 'no driver mode'
-{: #provision-sysdig-light}
+{: #provision-monitoring-light}

-To enable 'no driver mode' and monitor and manage metrics, you need to configure a {{site.data.keyword.mon_full_notm}} agent in each environment that you want to use 'no driver mode'.
+To enable 'no driver mode' and monitor and manage metrics, you need to configure a monitoring agent in each environment that you want to use 'no driver mode'.
 {: shortdesc}

 Use these steps to enable 'no driver mode'.

-**1.** Provision a Graduated tier {{site.data.keyword.mon_full_notm}} instance by following the steps in [Provisioning an instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision).
-For more information about the Graduate tier, see [Service plans](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-pricing_plans).
+**1.** Provision a Graduated tier monitoring instance by following the steps in [Provisioning a monitoring instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision).
+For more information about the Graduate tier, see [Monitoring service plans](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-pricing_plans).

-**2.** Enable {{site.data.keyword.mon_full_notm}} 'no driver mode' by following the steps that correspond to your provisioned environment by following the steps in [Configuring an {{site.data.keyword.mon_full_notm}} agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent).
+**2.** Enable monitoring 'no driver mode' by following the steps that correspond to your provisioned environment by following the steps in [Configuring a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent).

 **3.** Add the following configuration to the `dragent.yaml` file: